Voultapher/Presentations/MeetingC++Jan2017_delegates/present.md

 ---
 ## Benchmarks
 Note:
-- Benchmark with and without small size optimization
+- Let's do some Benchmarks.
 ---
 ## Test driven development
 <!-- .element: class="fragment" -->
 Note:
 - I want to take some time,
-and talk about some of the applied design philosophies. >>
+and talk about applied design philosophies. >>
 - Test driven development
 - Whenever I develop software, I think about how you, the user could break it.
 - So as I kept finding new bugs,